 BABY DEVELOPMENT

 Your baby still needs to grow.
-Their respiratory system has everything it needs to allow your baby to breathe, but it is still too immature to actually do so without a lot of help.
-The lungs are divided over 17 levels, forming the bronchial tree, but air exchange would be very difficult if your baby were to be born now.
-However, at this point there is usually enough surfactant (a substance that lines the inside of the alveolar surface, facilitating the opening of the cells and preventing sagging) and enough blood vessels to permit gas exchange such that infants born prematurely at this age may survive with intensive care.
-But it’s best to let baby grow a little more.
+Their respiratory system has everything it needs to allow your little one to breathe, but it is still too immature to actually do so without a lot of help.
+At this point there is usually enough surfactant (a substance that lines the inside surface, facilitating the cells to open and allow the breathing in-and-out motion) and enough blood vessels to permit gas exchange such that infants born prematurely at this age may survive with intensive care.

 YOUR BODY